deeps-03/RL-E-commerce/README.md

 **Note on API URL:** The frontend dynamically determines the API URL.
 When running with Docker Compose, it uses `http://backend:3000/products`.
 When running manually, it defaults to `http://localhost:5001/products`.

+## Database Configuration

+This project can be configured to use either a local MongoDB instance running in Docker or a cloud-hosted MongoDB Atlas instance.

+### Case 1: Local MongoDB with Docker (Recommended for Development)

+The `docker-compose.yml` file is pre-configured to create a local, self-contained development environment.
+This is the simplest way to get started.

+- **How it works:** A `mongo` service is defined in the `docker-compose.yml` file.
+The `backend` service is configured to connect to it automatically using the hostname `mongo`.
+- **Data Persistence:** Product data is stored in a Docker volume named `mongo-data`, so it persists even after you stop and remove the containers.
+- **Setup:** No extra steps are needed.
+Just run `docker-compose up`.

+### Case 2: Cloud MongoDB with Atlas (For Production or Manual Setup)

+If you prefer to use a cloud-hosted database, you can connect the backend to a MongoDB Atlas instance.

+1.  **Create a `.env` file** in the `/backend` directory.
+2.  **Add your Atlas URI** to the file.
+This URI is provided by MongoDB Atlas and contains your credentials and cluster address.
+    ```env
+    # backend/.env
+    MONGODB_URI=your-mongodb-atlas-uri
+    ```
+3.  **Whitelist Your IP Address:** For the backend to connect, you must add your computer's IP address to the IP Access List in your MongoDB Atlas project settings.
+If you are running the backend inside a Docker container, you may need to whitelist the IP address of your network or `0.0.0.0/0` for testing (be aware of the security implications).

+When the `MONGODB_URI` environment variable is present in a `.env` file, the application will prioritize it over the local Docker database connection.

 ## Manual Installation (Without Docker)

 ### 1. Frontend